 In the same research note referring to new modems on Nov.
 17, Kuo also predicted that at least one of the new iPhone models in 2018 will come with dual-SIM, dual standby (DSDS) capabilities that support LTE+LTE connections.
 Most DSDS phones support only LTE+3G right now.
 Likely, one SIM will be embedded in the iPhone and the other removable, but it'd be nice if they were both removable.

-Kuo suggests in his Nov.
-13 note that the price of the LCD-based 2018 iPhone will be around $650–$750.
-He did not predict a cost for the other two models, but given how much the current iPhone X costs, one of them is likely to be at least $1,000, with the Plus model being even more.
+Ming-Chi Kuo didn't elaborate on the cost for the AMOLED-equipped model, however.
+But given how much the current iPhone X costs, It'll likely be at least $1,000.
 So unless you want to go back to LCD-quality screens, you better start saving now.

 That's all we have so far with regards to the yet-to-be-named 2018 iPhone.
 With the end of 2017 upon us, be sure to check back often as we get more details regarding this premium flagship phone.
 What do you think about the next-generation iPhone, and what features would you like for Apple to improve upon or include on its newest premium smartphone?
 Let us know in the comments section below.